Ivosidenib

 Ivosidenib, sold under the brand name Tibsovo, is an anti-cancer medication for the treatment of acute myeloid leukemia (AML) and cholangiocarcinoma.
 It is a small molecule inhibitor of isocitrate dehydrogenase-1 (IDH1), which is mutated in several forms of cancer.
 Ivosidenib is an isocitrate dehydrogenase-1 inhibitor that works by decreasing abnormal production of the oncometabolite 2-hydroxyglutarate (2-HG), leading to differentiation of malignant cells.

-Ivosidenib was approved for medical use in the United States in July 2018.
+Ivosidenib was approved for medical use in the United States in July 2018, and in the European Union in May 2023.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 Ivosidenib is indicated for people with acute myeloid leukemia and locally advanced or metastatic cholangiocarcinoma.

 Adverse effects

 In ivosidenib-treated patients, reported adverse effects have been febrile neutropenia, alanine aminotransferase increased, aspartate aminotransferase increased, colitis, hypertension, maculopapular rash.
 However, Ivosidenib was taken in conjunction with standard AML induction treatment, and side effects can not be directly related to the drug.